Sepulven/philosophers/README.md

 4 310 200 100, die
 Test with 2 philosophers and check the different times (a death delayed by more than 10 ms is unacceptable)

+Important:
+ time_to_die (in milliseconds): If a philosopher didn’t start eating time_to_die milliseconds since the beginning of their last meal or the beginning of the simulation, they die.